Shyft-to/js/README.md

 - `marketplace`: Marketplace APIs
 - `transaction`: Transation APIs
 - `storage`: Storage APIs such as uploading asset or metadata and get IPFS uri.
+- `semiCustodialWallet`: A simple in-app crypto wallet to securely and quickly onboard non-native crypto users to web3 dApps.

 ### Shyft Wallet APIs